The meeting with that prospective client went well, and the signs are pointing to yes for some work to head your way.

 Definitely do not mass produce with an off-set printer thousands of flyers that will become quickly dated and take up room while gathering dust.

-You should also consider some of the other presentation tools and digital formats at your disposal these days like PowerPoint and Prezzi or even video as well as your website to introduce your team and services.
+You should also consider some of the other presentation tools and digital formats at your disposal these days like PowerPoint, Adobe Spark and Prezzi or even video as well as your website to introduce your team and services.

 What next?
 How to follow up on a capability statement